Bård Guttormsson

 Bård Guttormsson (c.
 1150 – 3 April 1194) was a Norwegian Birkebeiner and a lieutenant of Sverre of Norway.
 Patrilineally, he was also a member of the House of Godwin.

 In the Bagler sagas, Bård is described as very rich, witty, and quiet-natured.
-Bård was among the third generation of a wealthy family lieutenants based in Rein on Rissa, whose family had historically supported the kings of the House of Gille such as Sigurd II and Haakon Herdebrei.
+Bård was among the third generation of a wealthy family lieutenants based near Rein Church near Rissa, whose family had historically supported the kings of the House of Gille such as Sigurd II and Haakon Herdebrei.

 Background

 As a lieutenant, Bård participated in a great battle between kings Sverre and Magnus V in the Battle of Nordnes on 31 May 1181.
 Sverre's saga depicts Bård as having been slow, not very aggressive, and quick to flee.
 As a result of this, Bård was mocked by his own brothers-in-arms and was refused a horse on the ride to Nidaros.

 By the spring of 1183, he and Ivar Silke led an expedition to northern Norway against the viking Erling Vidkunnsson in Bjarkøy.
 By 1184, he was also part of a punitive expedition that burned down Lusakaupang in Sogn.
 It is possible that he participated in the decisive battle between Magnus and Sverre at Fimreite in June 1184.
 However, the last time Bård is mentioned in military context is in the Battle of Florvåg in the spring of 1194.
 Here, he was badly wounded and died shortly afterwards in Bergen.